-Income Approach A general way of determining a value indication of a business or equity interest using one or more methods wherein a value is determined by converting anticipated benefits.
+Income Approach A general way of determining a value indication of a business or equity interest using one or more methods wherein a value is determined by converting anticipated benefits to present value or date of valuation.

 Invested Capital The sum of the debt and equity in an enterprise on a long-term basis.